SymfonyCasts/solid/sfcasts/call-graph.md

 interesting: it means the problem is coming from *inside* a template... from inside the `body` block apparently.
-Then it jumps to a Twig extension called `getUserActivityText()`... that calls something else `CommentHelper::countRecentComments()`.
+Then it jumps to a Twig extension called `getUserActivityText()`... that calls something else `CommentHelper::countRecentCommentsForUser()`.
 That's the last function before it jumps into Doctrine.

 ## Finding the Problem